Saving the South Terrace at Cliveden

 Then and now

 In the 1670s the Duke of Buckingham embarked on a major project to build the first house at Cliveden.
-However, before he could start on the house, he had to level the hill top creating the parterre and build the terrace that rises above.
-Since then the terrace has provided the foundations for three mansions and been the perfect spot from which to breathe in the views that Buckingham fell in love with.
-Our five year, £3.4m project will ensure that the terrace will be able to provide enjoyment for another 300 years.
+However, before he could start on the house, he had to level the hill top creating the Parterre and build the Terrace that rises above.
+Since then the Terrace has provided the foundations for three mansions and is the perfect spot from which to admire the views that Buckingham fell in love with.

 By looking at scenes painted over the years we can see how the South Terrace, the houses built on it and the landscape setting have changed over time.
 We've selected five paintings from the eighteenth, nineteenth and twentieth centuries and placed the image as close as possible to the spot in the grounds where we think it was painted from.
 Keep an eye out for these gold-framed pictures in the landscape as you explore the garden and woodland paths to take a look back in time.
 Hint: you'll find the first painting on an easel on top of the Terrace.

 The South Terrace project is scheduled to run until 2017.